 10 Photo Bonus

 For every 10 normal photos you buy you get a free big print.
 So if you buy 42 regular prints then you’ll get 4 bonus big prints.
 Once you’ve confirmed your order the system lets you go back and pick out your big photos.
 You can choose a second copy of a photo you already have in your cart, or a different one.
-Try to keep these bonus photos you ain mind as you go.
+Try to keep the bonus photos you earn in mind as you go.
 If you’re not a fan of doubling up like me then save your favourite shots to add to your cart after you’ve confirmed the rest of your order.